 However, PDF tools are becoming more versatile and offering up more features that will let you work with your PDF.
 In fact, there are options you can try to make big changes to your PDF file size and content.
 You can, for instance, delete a page or a group of pages from a PDF file with PDF Converter Elite or Adobe Acrobat 11 Pro.

-To Delete PDF Pages with PDF Converter Elite:
+How to Delete Pages with PDF Converter Elite

 - 1Click on the Open icon from the menu bar and choose the PDF file.

 - 2Click on the Edit menu and then Delete Pages.